something reused or altered but still bearing visible traces of its earlier form.

 Next along the BTS is Siam Square, where shopping centers have grown like weeds.
 Ornate, sprawling, and filled with hordes of milling millennials, the complexes have sprouted up on land owned by the nearby university.
 In many, the corridors between shops are exposed to the outside.
 Benches attract couples who huddle together; the densely packed malls have replaced the public spaces of old.
 Walkways connect the malls to the Sky Walk, the adjacent space becoming an extension of the mall itself.
 Like the leveled cities of Coruscant, Gotham, or Blade Runner’s Los Angeles; Bangkok’s cityscape is morphing as the BTS level is superimposed over the street, just like the streets were built over the canals before them.

-At the end of it all, we find ourselves 45 floors above the city at the Octave Rooftop Lounge and Bar.
+At the end of it all, we find ourselves 45 floors above the city at the Octave Rooftop Lounge and Bar on top of the Marriott Hotel Sukhumvit.
 The serpentine shape of the BTS glimmers amidst a sea of lights, ferrying denizens of the megapolis to and fro in the last hours of the day.
 Like the canals below it which linger still, it is an integral part of this chaotic city which has no center.
 Somewhere in the darkness, the Chao Praya flows inexorably towards the sea, through a layer of Bangkok still more than a memory, but slowly moving into the shadow of Time.

 I was lucky enough to go on the Megapolis tour of Bangkok with Aleksandra of Context Travel.
 An urban design and development instructor at Thammasat University, she came to Bangkok several years ago because she was interested in “…researching and teaching in an area with contradicting forces shaping the physical and social space of the city”.
 Most recently, she has started working with Context to help them launch their Bangkok tours.